ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-angular/pwa.md

 # Lab: Add the PWA Goodies

-Let's raise that PWA scrore to 100.
+Let's raise that PWA score to 100.
 In this lab you will learn:

 - How to optimize the Firebase hosting
 - How to install the Angular PWA library